jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 make push
 ```

-Second, build and push the test deployment-pod ,image called `test-deployment:v1alpha1`, what is does it simulates the controller that ingests init-container into your application container to set environment variables based on the secrets from the vault you specify.
+Second, build and push the test deployment-pod ,image called `test-deployment:v1alpha1`, what is does it simulates the controller (implements Kubernetes Mutating Webhook) that ingests init-container into your application container to set environment variables based on the secrets from the vault you specify.

 ```
 cd ../test-deploy